 This engraving by Merian of a spider eating a bird also figures in the visual background of Johnson’s play.
 The Dutch web site Museumkennis says that Merian’s engraving was probably correct, but that mygalomorphae only rarely eat birds.

-The BBC says about those big spiders:
+Digital Journal says about those big spiders:

 As their name suggests, Goliath bird-eaters are certainly big enough to eat a bird, although they rarely do, preferring smaller insects and invertebrates.